 Procedure for Submission of RFP

-ThecompleteapplicationinrespectofthisRFPshallbesubmittedtoManager,RetailBusinessDivision,NAFED,NAFEDHouse,SiddharthaEnclave,AshramChowk, RingRoad,NewDelhi-110014.For this RFP other forms of application will not be accepted under any circumstances.
+The complete application in respect of this RFP shall be submitted to State Head, NAFED Lucknow, Nafed Warehousing Complex, Chhatha Meel Chauraha, Near Fire Station, Sitapur Road, Lucknow UP 226201.
+For this RFP other forms of application will not be accepted under any circumstances.

 The bids (complete in all respects) must be submitted in two sealed envelopes (Technical and Financial Bids) as explained below: